yieldr/restart-network-masterclass/README.md

 ## 3 - Add validation and filters

-After completing task 2, it is time to add validation to our Entities.
+After completing stage 2, it is time to add validation to our Entities.
 Validation is very important since we only allow incoming data to have a specific format.
 To do so, you need to read carefully the high level requirements for each entity and decide what are the appropriate validation rules.